IPA Sub-Styles: Types of India Pale Ale

 Brut IPA

-The final sub-style I’m going to write about for now is the Brut IPA.
-I covered this style in detail a few years back because I was OBSESSED with it upon its initial release.
+I covered the Brut IPA craze a while back because I loved the concept upon its initial release.
 Then…poof.
 Breweries tried it out, probably realized that the style offered little room for innovation, and moved on.

 You can still find Brut IPAs on menus, particularly at breweries with 20+ taps going to add a little more variety.
 No, it’s not the most exciting style of IPA, but I love it, so it takes a place on this blog post.